Why did the university switch from paper to online course evaluations?

 Is there a downside?

 Faculty find the feedback from students extremely valuable, and the more students complete the evaluations, the more reliable it is.
 The primary challenge presented by online course ratings is getting full participation from students.
 When paper evaluation forms are distributed and collected in class, students are a “captive audience”; this advantage is lost with online evaluations.
-In spring 2011, students in courses at Lang, Parsons, Drama, and NSSR filled out close to 16,000 ratings forms—a response rate of 51 percent.
-However, experience at other universities shows that the response rate rises as online evaluations become part of student culture.
-Indeed, response rates increased in fall 2011, and the response rate from Drama students moved from 50 percent in 2010 to 79 percent in fall 2011.
+While the overall response rate has dropped, many faculty members have been able to attain response rates of above 80%; advice from these faculty members is here.

 How was the online course ratings form developed?

-Why should I fill out a course survey?
+Why should I fill out a course evaluations form?

-Your professor relies on course rating surveys for feedback on the course and teaching methods.
+Your professor relies on course evaluations for feedback on the course and teaching methods.
 This feedback lets faculty know what aspects of the class are the most successful in teaching students and what aspects could be improved or changed.
 Without this information, it can be difficult for an instructor to reflect on and improve teaching methods and course design.
-In addition, program and department chairs and other administrators review course surveys.
+In addition, program and department chairs and other administrators review course evaluations.
 The New School counts on students to provide this important information.

 What kinds of things are students asked to comment on?